timothy-wardlow/UofM-FinTech-Project-2/README.md

 # UofM-FinTech-Project-2
-<<<<<<< HEAD
 ### Abib Ajibola
 ### Latoya Springer
 ### Timothy Wardlow

 ## Project Description / Outline
-* Create two algorithmic trading models with differing strategies
+* Create two machine learning trading algorithms using SVM and another classification model (TBD) to predict price movement (or to predict trading signal)
-* Run two stocks that vary in volatility (NVDA, COKE) and one index (S&P 500) through the trading algorithms
+* Two stocks that vary in volatility (NVDA, COKE) and one index (S&P 500)
-* Compare the performance of the two trading algorithms versus just buying and holding to determine which strategy performs best
+* Compare the two machine learning trading algorithms to determine which strategy performs best

 ## Data Sources